Skip to main content

 Sites

-The activities recorded by these meters are crucial for providing flexibility in the grid.
+The activities recorded by the meters at these sites are crucial for providing flexibility.
 Adjusting consumption or production at these points helps maintain grid stability.

 Identifiers